Everything you need to know about air conditioners

 Don’t want to worry about upfront costs, ongoing maintenance or expensive repairs?
 Renting an air conditioner could be the answer.
 Here’s what you need to know:

-Potentially take advantage of government mail-in rebates and incentives
+Option to take advantage of any qualifying rebates or incentives

 Choosing and Replacing Filters